python3statement/pycon-2017/proposal.md

 :Title: Lobbing the Holy Hand Grenade: Fixing Python packaging to nullify the dangerous rabbit-den that lurks within the sunset of Python 2 support

+Alt :  Ending Py2/py3 compatibility in a user friendly manner /// No enough mention of py2/py3

 :Duration: 30/45 minutes
 :Level: Intermediate
 :Categories: General, Python 2, Python 3, Packaging, Best Practices.